 Stronger connection between gender equality policies and economic policies

-Finland’s Presidency coincides with an important stage, as the next Commission takes office in autumn 2019.
+Finland’s Presidency coincides with an important stage, as the new Commission took office in November 2019.
 At the same time, the EU is also preparing for new programme and funding periods.

 In addition, the Commission’s Strategic Engagement for Gender Equality (2016–2019) and the Action plan to tackle the gender pay gap (2017–2019) are coming to their conclusion.

 - Strategic Engagement for Gender Equality (2016–2019) (Publications office of the EU)

 - EU Action Plan 2017–2019 - Tackling the gender pay gap (EESC European Economic and Social Committee)

 Through the theme Gender equal Economies, Finland wants to stronger integrate gender equality into EU decision-making and future processes such as the preparation of post-2020 programmes and EU economic policies in particular.

 Within the EU, many future issues of gender equality specifically concern the relationship between the economy, the social dimension and gender equality